-- The construction and dedication of three new public roads along with all associated drainage service utility infrastructure.
-This will allow for extension to the public road network created in stage 3 of this project (DA 1357/2010/JPZ) over Lot 1020 DP 1149731 adjacent. - Road shoulder formation in Withers Road fronting Lot 1023 DP 1149731 adjacent to the development site in a manner consistent with the eventual alignment of Withers Road as a four lane sub-arterial route.
+- The construction and dedication of five new public roads along with all associated drainage infrastructure and services extending from Withers Road. - The construction of a new two lane circulating non-mountable roundabout controlled intersection between Withers Road/ Mungerie Road and proposed road five. - The construction of a new road bridge over the upper tributary of Smalls Creek. - Road shoulder formation in Withers Road fronting Lot 1021 DP 1149731 adjacent to the development site in a manner consistent with the eventual alignment of Withers Road as a four lane sub-arterial route.
 These works must include the extension of the existing road pavement, the construction of kerb and gutter, footpath verge formation, drainage, concrete footpath paving, service adjustments and other ancillary work to make this construction effective.

-• Stormwater connections and outlet works to Smalls Creek and its upper tributary within Lot 1023 DP 1149731 and possibly Lot 103 DP 1140711 adjacent.
+- The construction of an indented bus bay along Withers Road adjacent to the intersection of Withers Road/ Ironbark Ridge Road, which is proposed to be signalised, within the existing road reserve. - Stormwater connections and outlet works to Smalls Creek and its upper tributary within Lot 1023 DP 1149731 and possibly Lot 103 DP 1140711 adjacent.